Production photos by Lindsay Marcy. Story circle, workshop, reading, rehearsal photos by Wonderlust. ensemble.

 This community includes an unexpectedly wide circle of people connected by the Minnesota incarceration system, including the formerly incarcerated, friends and family of the incarcerated, social workers and Department of Corrections workers, facility staff and volunteers, advocates, and policymakers.

-This world premiere new play, performed with a mix of incarceration community members and professional artists, is based on the true stories Wonderlust gathered from more than 230 diverse stakeholders in the Minnesota Corrections system—from current and past inmates to corrections officers, prosecutors, public defenders, probation officers, policymakers, administrators, people who provide re-entry support, and families of those who have been incarcerated.
+The Labyrinth & the Minotaur: The Incarceration Play Project was performed May 13-22, 2022 at Mixed Blood Theater with a cast of incarceration community members and professional artists.
+This world premier play is based on the true stories Wonderlust gathered from more than 230 diverse stakeholders in the Minnesota Corrections system—from current and past inmates to corrections officers, prosecutors, public defenders, probation officers, policymakers, administrators, people who provide re-entry support, and families of those who have been incarcerated.

 The Labyrinth and The Minotaur layers stories from people who have spent their lives working and living inside the Minnesota incarceration system onto an epic, ancient myth to illuminate the battle we all need to face around who we punish and why, and how we rehabilitate and reintegrate them into our society.